tabiya-tech/compass/README.md

 - **[Infrastructure As Code (IaC)](iac)**: Explore the Infrastructure as code(IAC) directory for detailed insights about the infrastructure-as-code components.

+- **[Sensitive Data Protection](sensitive-data-protection.md)**: Explore the sensitive data protection functionality for detailed insights about how we are safeguarding sensitive personal data.

 ## Contribution Guidelines